gitcoinco/Kudos721Contract/DEPLOY.md

 These instructions assume you are deploying to the **rinkeby network**.
 Replace `rinkeby` with `localhost` or `mainnet` if you want to deploy to a different network.

-## Deploy Kudos tokens on the blockahin
+## Deploy Kudos tokens on the blockchain
 The latest code is on [Github](https://github.com/mbeacom/gitcoin-erc721/tree/master).

 The Kudos tokens need to exist on the blockchain before they can show up on the Gitcoin website.
 The architecture design is "blockchain-first", meaning that the contract and kudos are completely independent from the Gitcoin Site.
 Anyone can access them using web3.